williaz/TechRefresher/Core_Spring.md

 ```

 ## Transaction
+- @EnableTransactionManagement
+- @Transactional
+  - value(txn manager), propagation, isolation, readonly, timeout,
+  - rollbackFor rollbackForClassName, noRollbackFor, noRollbackForClassName: Throwable
+- progation, isolation, rollback

+- The combination of AOP with transactional metadata yields an AOP proxy that uses a TransactionInterceptor in conjunction with an appropriate PlatformTransactionManager implementation to drive transactions around method invocations.

 ### What is a transaction?
 What is the difference between a local and a global transaction?
 - A transaction is an operation that consists of a number of tasks that takes place as **a single unit – either all** tasks are performed or no tasks are performed.